Delta456/box-cli-maker/README.md

 ### Making custom Box

-You can make your custom Box by using the inbuilt Box struct provided by the module.
+You can also make your custom Box by using the inbuilt Box struct provided by the module.

 ```go
 type Box struct {